| 1 Preface | 1

 |

-Energy density and specific energy | 75
+| Operational and effective energy | 75

 |